 It can be difficult to navigate uncertainty.
 And for a lot of us, the coronavirus pandemic has brought up some anxious feelings.
 It’s even more difficult when the information is readily available from all sources (some more reliable than others): news, social media, etc. It’s entirely possible to get sucked in and overwhelmed.

 Personally, I have concerns for myself and my daughters, being that we have asthma.
 However, I am fully aware that nothing good comes from panic.
 Our schools are currently closed.
 And large gatherings have been banned.
-So, we’re home bound.
-Everything hass been thoroughly sanitized.
-And as a family, we’re doing lots of art projects, playing games and spending time in our back yard.
+So, we’re home-bound.
+Everything has been thoroughly sanitized.
+And as a family, we’re doing lots of art projects, playing games, and spending time in our back yard.

 As an individual though, I have to remind myself of several things:

 - Stress weakens our immune system